Center for Public Safety Innovation

-The University of Baltimore’s Center for Public Safety Innovation (CPSI) is a nationally renowned applied research center within the College of Public Affairs designed to support community safety initiatives by leveraging nationally recognized policy experts, advocates, and scholars dedicated to identifying best practices and policies to reduce violence and drug trafficking.
+The University of Baltimore’s Center for Public Safety Innovation (CPSI) is an internationally renowned applied research center within the College of Public Affairs designed to support community safety initiatives by leveraging nationally recognized policy experts, advocates and scholars dedicated to identifying best practices and policies to reduce violence and drug trafficking.

 Goals